NIEHS/orio-web/docs/dev.md

 - PostgreSQL 9.4+
 - Python virtualenv and virtualenvwrapper

 Create a new python virtual environment, we'll use the virtual environment name `genomics` throughout the documentation.
-If you you have [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper/) installed, you can create a new environment using the command below (note that this requires you to specify the path for python 3, which is not the default python with many installations):
+If you have [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper/) installed, you can create a new environment using the command below (note that this requires you to specify the path for python 3, which is not the default python with many installations):

     mkvirtualenv genomics --python=/usr/local/bin/python3

+If instead you are using [conda](http://conda.pydata.org/docs/), you can create a new environment using the following command:

+    conda create --name genomics python=3

 Next, change paths to the root-path of this project.
 Then, we'll install all python requirements by running the command: